Common Names

 Herb-Drug Interactions

-Anticoagulant or antiplatelet drugs: Laboratory studies indicate guarana has antiplatelet activity and may therefore have additive effects (20) (21).
+Anticoagulant or antiplatelet drugs: Lab studies indicate guarana has antiplatelet activity and may therefore have additive effects (20) (21).
 Clinical relevance has yet to be determined.

-Amiodarone: A study done in rats showed that guarana extract decreases the bioavailability of amiodarone (24).
+Amiodarone: A study in rats showed that guarana extract decreases bioavailability of amiodarone (24).
 Clinical relevance has yet to be determined.

 Herb Lab Interactions